PatrickEMcLean/DungeonMerchantStory/03-TMA-TheHomelyInn.md

 Boltac leaves to summon the guard.

-He goes to collect the Asarah, but she won't come.
+He goes to collect Asarah, but she won't come.
+He curses her as a fool.
+She throws a knife at him.
+Sticks in the wall.

+Fine -- be independent.

+Why?
+Who's going to take care of me?
+You?
+Ha hahaha, Romantic Boltac?